 These substances must be replenished periodically in order for the system to continue to work properly.
 In most cases, a professional technician should carry out any necessary AC recharge procedures.

-Furthermore, some vehicles may require additional diagnosis or repair before being able to receive a successful recharge; if so, extra labor fees may apply depending on severity and complexity of repairs required.
+Furthermore, some vehicles may require additional diagnosis or repair before being able to receive a successful recharge; if so, extra labor fees may apply depending on the severity and complexity of repairs required.

 Common Reasons For An Ac Recharge